fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 The GA segment above creates a cohort of visitors that match both the historical and new values created by the dynamic UTM parameters.

-While we have talked a lot about Google Analytics, the changes above have an even bigger impact in other analytics tools like Segment and Mixpanel that out-of-the-box don’t categorize source automatically and rely more heavily on UTM parameters.
+While we have talked a lot about Google Analytics, the changes above have an even bigger impact on other analytics tools like Segment and Mixpanel that out-of-the-box doesn’t categorize sources automatically and rely more heavily on UTM parameters.

 Below is a screenshot of a Mixpanel report I created to look at the distribution of traffic sources for fusebit.io.
 In Mixpanel, out-of-the-box source analysis requires utm_source to be populated.
 If you were using the code snippet above, you can view all of your sources regardless if they were tagged with UTM parameters.

 ![Mixpanel Source Report After Dynamic UTMs with-shadow](blog-dynamic-utm-mixpanel-sources-after.png "Mixpanel Source Report After Dynamic UTMs")

 Boom!
-We now have a single report in Mixpanel that see all of the source traffic when in reality 90% of the inbound traffic never actually had the utm_source set.
+We now have a single report in Mixpanel that sees all of the source traffic when in reality 90% of the inbound traffic never actually had the utm_source set.

 ## Before You Go

 If you find this article and code helpful, feel free to modify the code further and let me know what improvements you have made.
 You can find me on [Twitter](https://twitter.com/chrismore) or [GitHub](github.com/chrismore) and feel free to reach out with questions.
 Follow [@fusebitio](https://twitter.com/fusebitio) on Twitter for more great developer and growth content.

 Finally, if you are building a product that will be integrated to other tools like Slack, GitHub, or Salesforce, check out [Fusebit](https://fusebit.io/) for low-code integration solutions.
 It is all free to try and made for developers.